ScimanSky/swimforge-oppidum/README.md

-# SwimForge Oppidum — social + analytics platform for swim activities (OSS)
+# SwimForge — social + analytics platform for swim activities (OSS)

-SwimForge Oppidum is a gamified, social swim platform that unifies activity data (Garmin/Strava), computes advanced metrics, and delivers AI-assisted coaching insights.
+SwimForge  is a gamified, social swim platform that unifies activity data (Garmin/Strava), computes advanced metrics, and delivers AI-assisted coaching insights.
 It is designed as a provider-agnostic monorepo with a modern React UI, a Node/Express API, and a PostgreSQL backend.

 ## Overview
 SwimForge helps swimmers track pool and open-water sessions, earn XP and badges, and compare progress with friends.
 A metrics engine calculates performance/consistency indexes, while the AI layer generates coaching insights and training plans.
 The community hub enables sharing sessions, giving "Splash" kudos, and forming clubs.